purestorage/helm-charts/pure-k8s-plugin/README.md

 1. Uninstall the legacy installation by following [the instructions](https://hub.docker.com/r/purestorage/k8s/)
 2. Reinstall via helm
-    a. convert pure.json into arrays info in your values.yaml, (online tool: https://www.json2yaml.com/)
+    a.
+Convert pure.json into arrays info in your values.yaml, (online tool: https://www.json2yaml.com/)
-3. Pay an attention to the full path of directory for flex plugin
+3. Ensure either `orchestrator.k8s.flexPath` or `orchestrator.openshift.flexPath` match up exactly with kubelet's `volume-plugin-dir` parameter.
-    a. make sure the either orchestrator.k8s.flexPath or orchestrator.openshift.flexPath must be exactually same as the current full path of your flex plugin dir.
+    a.
+How to find the full path of the directory for pure flex plugin (i.e. `volume-plugin-dir`)
     ```
-    # how to find the full path of flex plugin dir
+    # ssh to a node which has pure flex plugin installed, and check the default value of "volume-plugin-dir" from "kubelet --help"
-    # ssh to a node which has flex plugin installed
+    # and then find the full path of the directory as below:

     # for k8s
     root@k8s-test-k8s-0:~# find /usr/libexec/kubernetes/kubelet-plugins/ -name "flex" | xargs dirname
     /usr/libexec/kubernetes/kubelet-plugins/volume/exec/pure~flex

     # for openshift
     root@k8s-test-openshift-0:~# find /etc/origin/node/kubelet-plugins/ -name "flex" | xargs dirname
     /etc/origin/node/kubelet-plugins/volume/exec/pure~flex